What is broadband?

 Don't have broadband or know someone who doesn't have it?

-Please contact the Centre County Planning and Community Development Office at (814) 355-6791 between 8:30 am and 5 pm EST Monday through Friday, or email us at Broadband@centrecountypa.gov
+Please consider visiting the FCC National Broadband Map and submitting an availability challenge.
+Links for these are available below in the Resources section.
+You may also contact the Centre County Planning and Community Development Office at (814) 355-6791 between 8:30 am and 5 pm EST Monday through Friday, or email us at Broadband@centrecountypa.gov